garagehive/garagehive.github.io/docs/garagehive-trial-viewing-items-to-return.md

 ---
 layout: docs
-title: Viewing Items to Return
+title: Viewing Items to Return in Your Trial
 ---

-# Viewing Items to Return Report
+# Viewing Items to Return in Your Trial

 The items to return report is the report of items you shouldn’t have in stock.
 The report is generated based on the following:
 -	The item is not in a jobsheet